Finnscene

 The future of the Finnish scene?

-The early 21st century has seen Finnish dance music also making commercial inroads with such acts as Bomfunk MCs, rising on European charts with their combination of hip hop, electro and house sounds, and their producer Jaakko Salovaara, a.k.a.
+The early 21st century saw Finnish dance music also making commercial inroads with such acts as Bomfunk MCs, having their 15 minutes of fame on European charts with their combination of hip hop, electro and house sounds, and their producer Jaakko Salovaara, a.k.a.
 JS16, on his own right.
-Salovaara's "discovery" Darude has already hit the British club charts with his take on ever so popular trance techno.
-2000 also saw the first Finnish electronic music festival, Koneisto ("Machinery"), August in Turku, which was covered by such British music magazines as NME and The Wire.
+Salovaara's "discovery" Darude hit the British club charts with his take on ever so popular trance techno.

 Alex Needham wrote in the February 2001 issue of UK's The Face magazine: